Supabase RLS is enabled with real policies on every table

 Why it matters

 A Supabase table without row-level security is readable and writable by anyone who has the anon key — and the anon key ships in every client bundle by design.
 An attacker who opens devtools on the login page can pull the JWT, hit the REST endpoint directly, and dump or mutate the entire table.
+Firebase/Supabase misconfiguration incidents catalogued at appsecurity.net show a recurring pattern where RLS is either disabled outright or uses a permissive USING (true) policy, handing every table's contents to anyone with the anon key (which ships in the client bundle).
 AI coding tools routinely create tables with the Supabase CLI or dashboard without emitting the ENABLE ROW LEVEL SECURITY statement and without writing policies, because the default CREATE TABLE syntax doesn't require it.
 This is the single most common cause of public Supabase data leaks — the pattern has been behind dozens of disclosed incidents where customer emails, private messages, and payment records were scraped from production anon endpoints.

 Severity rationale

-Critical because a disabled or missing RLS policy exposes every row in the table to unauthenticated reads and writes through the public anon key, with no code change required to exploit it.
+Critical because a disabled RLS policy or a `USING (true)` policy exposes every row to unauthenticated reads and writes through the public anon key shipped in every client bundle.

 Remediation